Skip to main content

 The Council has a number of social media outlets, which we invite the public to follow us on.

-• Do not post messages that are unlawful, libellous, harassing, defamatory, abusive, threatening, harmful, obscene, profane, sexually oriented or racially offensive.
+• Comments and posts must not be unlawful, libellous, harassing, discriminatory, defamatory, abusive, threatening, harmful, obscene, profane, sexually oriented or racially offensive

-• Do not post content copied from elsewhere, for which you do not own the copyright.
+• Content for which you do not own the copyright must not be copied from elsewhere

-• Do not publicise your, or anyone else's, personal information, such as contact details.
+• Posts and comments must not include your, or anyone else's, personal information, such as contact details

 • Do not impersonate someone else.